Integrally closed domain

 In commutative algebra, an integrally closed domain A is an integral domain whose integral closure in its field of fractions is A itself.
-Spelled out, this means that if x is an element of the field of fractions of A which is a root of a monic polynomial with coefficients in A, then x is itself an element of A. Many well-studied domains are integrally closed: fields, the ring of integers Z, unique factorization domains and regular local rings are all integrally closed.

-Note that integrally closed domains appear in the following chain of class inclusions:
+Spelled out, this means that if x is an element of the field of fractions of A that is a root of a monic polynomial with coefficients in A, then x is itself an element of A. Many well-studied domains are integrally closed, as shown by the following chain of class inclusions:

+An explicit example is the ring of integers Z, a Euclidean domain.
+All regular local rings are integrally closed as well.

+A ring whose localizations at all prime ideals are integrally closed domains is a normal ring.

 Basic properties

 Let A be an integrally closed domain with field of fractions K and let L be a field extension of K. Then x∈L is integral over A if and only if it is algebraic over K and its minimal polynomial over K has coefficients in A. In particular, this means that any element of L integral over A is root of a monic polynomial in A[X] that is irreducible in K[X].

 If A is a domain contained in a field K, we can consider the integral closure of A in K (i.e. the set of all elements of K that are integral over A).
 This integral closure is an integrally closed domain.